quaere-verum/DRL-Market-Making/README.md

 ![Std Reward](./option_hedging/Figures/std_reward.png)

 ### 03/06/2024
 Let DDQN train for a million environment steps with a stable learning trajectory.
+The resulting policy beats the mean reward of the Black-Scholes policy, but it's standard deviation is also greater.
+Nevertheless, the algorithm achieved what it was meant to so we consider the project to be a success.

 ![Mean Reward](./option_hedging/Figures/ddqn_03062024_mean.png)